Ford O. Rogers: World War II

 Shortly before the Japanese Attack on Pearl Harbor, Rogers was transferred to Virgin Islands, where he was appointed commanding officer of the Marine Corps Air Station at St. Thomas.
 In this capacity, he was promoted to the rank of colonel on May 20, 1942.
 Colonel Rogers returned to the United States in September 1942 and was decorated with the Navy Commendation Medal for his service at Bourne Field.

 In October 1942, Rogers was transferred to Lima, Peru, where he became Chief of United States Naval Aviation Mission.
 In this capacity he relieved Brigadier General James T. Moore and also served as Main Air Force advisor to the Peruvian president Manuel Prado Ugarteche.
 In this capacity, Rogers was promoted to the rank of brigadier general in November 1943.
 He finally returned to the United States in January 1945.
 Rogers was decorated with the Order of the Sun of Peru, Grade Commander and the Peruvian Aviation Cross, 1st Class by the Government of Peru for his service in Peru.

 After his return to his country, Rogers was briefly appointed commanding officer of 3rd Marine Aircraft Wing and then transferred to the staff of Air Defense Command and Fighter Command under the Command of General William J. Wallace.
 He participated in the Battle of Okinawa as chief of staff of this command.

 Rogers was appointed Island Commander of Peleliu on August 7, 1945, when he succeeded Brigadier General Christian F. Schilt.
 After the atomic bombings of Hiroshima and Nagasaki at the beginning of August, General Rogers showed his own initiative and prepared a surrender document, which was later approved by Vice Admiral George D. Murray, Commander of the Marianas, as the official surrender document within Murray's area of command.

 In this capacity, he accepted surrender of Lieutenant General Sadae Inoue, Commander of all Japanese forces in the area, while aboard the destroyer USS Amick on September 2, 1945.

 For his service during the final phase of the World War II, Rogers was decorated with the Legion of Merit and the Distinguished Flying Cross.
 While serving with Air Defense Command and Fighter Command, he also received the Navy Presidential Unit Citation.

 General Rogers retired from active service on November 1, 1946, and was promoted to the rank of major general on the retired list for having been specially commended in combat.
 Major General Ford O. Rogers died on September 12, 1972, in the Naval Hospital in Bethesda, Maryland.
 He is buried together with his first wife Lucy Bedford Rogers (1899–1927) at Arlington National Cemetery, Virginia.

 Decorations

-Here is the ribbon bar of Major General Ford Ovid Rogers:
+Ribbon bar of Major General Ford Ovid Rogers at retirement: